usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 - Leveraging other risk-based or adaptive authentication techniques to identify user behavior that falls within, or out of, typical norms.

-When the subscriber successfully authenticates, the verifier SHOULD disregard any previous failed attempts from the same IP address.
+When the subscriber successfully authenticates, the verifier SHOULD disregard any previous failed attempts for that user from the same IP address.

 #### <a name="biometric_use"></a>5.2.3.
 Use of Biometrics